itamarc/action-itemplate-ghpages/README.md

 Key | Description | Example
 ----|-------------|--------
-INPUT_TEMPLATES_FOLDER | The folder where the templates are | docs/templates
-INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | docs/templates/snippets
-INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | America/Sao_Paulo
+INPUT_TEMPLATES_FOLDER | The folder where the templates are | templates INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | snippets INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | America/Sao_Paulo